Programming, Concept Design, Schematic Design, Design Development, Construction Documentation, Construction Administration

-General Contractor: Hathaway Dinwiddie
+- General Contractor: Hathaway Dinwiddie

-- Theater and Video Consulting: Auerbach Pollock Friedlander
+- Theater/Video: Auerbach Pollock Friedlander

 - Security: Guidepost Solutions LLC

-Façade Consultant: Maurya McClintock Façade Consulting
+Façade: Maurya McClintock Façade Consulting

 On the upper two stories, a rhythmic façade of opaque and clear glass and street-facing balconies underscore the Center’s civic spirit.
-While the public spaces open to the city, the Robert N. Miner auditorium is intimate and focused.
+While the public spaces open to the city, the central Robert N. Miner auditorium is intimate and focused.
 This flexible, state-of-the-art room accommodates audiences from 350 to 700, and provides a range of experiences including views from behind the stage.
 A reconfigurable stage supports a wide variety of acts while raked seating establishes an intimacy that makes the audience itself part of the performance.

 Underpinning all of the spatial and visual design priorities is the most important goal: to create performance spaces with the highest quality acoustics throughout.